chr-krenn/chr-krenn-fhj-ws2016-sd14-pse/CONTRIBUTING.md

     - Log-Levels rule of thumb... (shamelessly ripped of [this SO question](http://stackoverflow.com/questions/7839565/logging-levels-logback-rule-of-thumb-to-assign-log-levels))
         - **ERROR**: the system is in distress, malfunctioning of huge parts of the system, end-users are directly affected (or will soon be)
             - Apply the "2am rule" - If you're on call, do you want to be woken up at 2AM if this condition happens?
 If yes, then log it as "ERROR"
-        - **WARN**: an unexpected technical or business event happened, customers may be affected, but probably no immediate human intervention is required.
+        - **WARN**: an unexpected technical or business event happened, customers may be affected, but probably no immediate human intervention is required
-            - On call people won't be called immediately, but support personnel will want to review these issues asap to understand what the impact is.
+            - On call people won't be called immediately, but support personnel will want to review these issues asap to understand what the impact is
-            - Basically any issue that needs to be tracked but may not require immediate intervention.
+            - Basically any issue that needs to be tracked but may not require immediate intervention
-        - **INFO**: things we want to see at high volume in case we need to forensically analyze an issue.
+        - **INFO**: things we want to see at high volume in case we need to forensically analyze an issue
-            - System lifecycle events (system start, stop) go here.
+            - System lifecycle events (system start, stop) go here
-            - "Session" lifecycle events (login, logout, etc.) go here.
+            - "Session" lifecycle events (login, logout, etc.) go here
-            - Significant boundary events should be considered as well (e.g. database calls, remote API calls).
+            - Significant boundary events should be considered as well (e.g. database calls, remote API calls)
-            - Typical business exceptions can go here (e.g. login failed due to bad credentials).
+            - Typical business exceptions can go here (e.g. login failed due to bad credentials)
-            - Any other event you think you'll need to see in production at high volume goes here.
+            - Any other event you think you'll need to see in production at high volume goes here
         - **DEBUG**: just about everything that doesn't make the "info" cut...
-            - any message that is helpful in tracking the flow through the system and isolating issues, especially during the development and QA phases.
+            - any message that is helpful in tracking the flow through the system and isolating issues, especially during the development and QA phases
-            - use "debug" level logs for entry/exit of most non-trivial methods and marking interesting events and decision points inside methods.
+            - use "debug" level logs for entry/exit of most non-trivial methods and marking interesting events and decision points inside methods
-        - **TRACE**: don't use this often, this would be for extremely detailed and potentially high volume logs that you don't typically want enabled even during normal development.
+        - **TRACE**: don't use this often, this would be for extremely detailed and potentially high volume logs that you don't typically want enabled even during normal development
-            - Examples include dumping a full object hierarchy, logging some state during every iteration of a large loop, etc.
+            - Examples include dumping a full object hierarchy, logging some state during every iteration of a large loop, etc
     - You can change the log-level in the component's `log4j2.xml`
         - Locate the logger with name `at.fhj` and change it's level to the desired one
 - §1.5 Write JUnit Tests for your code!